A Resource for Healthcare and Social Services Professionals

 How to bleach a syringe

-To learn how to clean a syringe, watch our step-by-step video and access the CDC infographic linked below (available in English and Spanish).
+Watch this step-by-step video to learn how to clean a syringe.
 NOTE: The best practice to reduce HIV transmission is to use a sterile syringe and equipment for each injection.
 Bleaching the syringe using proper technique can lower risk of HIV transmission associated with reusing or sharing syringes in cases where new sterile ones aren't available.
 Individuals at risk for HIV transmission should be screened for HIV and speak to a healthcare professional about ways to get pre-exposure prophylaxis (PrEP) for prevention of HIV.

 Safer Drug Use